 Likewise, while doing EBC trekking you need different kinds of permits which costs are as follows:

-EBC National Park Permit Cost: Sagarmatha National Park permit fee allows you to pass over the national property of Nepal where NPS (National Park Service) utilizes the money for conserving wildlife, scenery, and historical things.
+Sagarmatha National Park Permit Cost: The Sagarmatha National Park permit fee allows you to pass over the national property of Nepal where NPS (National Park Service) utilizes the money for conserving wildlife, scenery, and historical things.

 The Sagarmatha National Park permit fee is NRS 3000 (US $23) which you can get at the Lukla counter (before this was on Monjo).
 As for SAARC nationals, the permit fee is only NRP 1500 (US $11).